Sohila-Khaled-Abbas/remote-work-tracker/README.md

 ## License

-This project is open-source and available under the MIT License.
-(You can specify your preferred license here).
+This project is open-source and available under the [MIT License](LICENSE).

 ## Contact